AkshathaHolla91/CarND-Vehicle-Detection/README.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I have implemented the hog sub sampling window search in code cell 15 of my jupyter notebbok in the find_cars_with_heatmap function.
+I have implemented the hog sub sampling window search in code cell 15 of my jupyter notebook in the find_cars_with_heatmap function.
 Here I am passing the ystart and ystop positions ie  the  region of the image over which the search for vehicle has to be done(region of image having lane , in this case 400 to 656 along y) and also a list of the scales.
 Here I have chosen 4 scales in the range of 1 to 2.5 with a difference of 0.5 to make sure that cars are detected at most scales when the search is happening.
 Here I have chosen a window size of 64 8x8 cells with 8 pixels per cell and 2 cells per block.
 This method extracts the hog features once, for each of a small set of window sizes , and then can be sub-sampled to get all of its overlaying windows.
 Each window is defined by a scaling factor that impacts the window size which changes according to the provided list.
 Here the overlap of each window can be defined in terms of cells per step  which I have taken as 2.
 The hog features , spatial features and hist features are later calculated for each identified window and  fed to a classifer to make a prediction  to identify whether a car/ vehicle has been identified.
 If it is found a box is drawn according to the calculated positions in the window and is repeated for all windows and all steps as seen in the code until a list of boxes identifying the cars in the image are obtained.

 The image below shows the result of the hog sub sampling search applied on a test image.
 Here we can see multiple predictions for the cars which were calculated in various windows.